List of awards and nominations received by Janet Jackson: Music Week (UK)

+MuchMusic Video Awards (Canada)

 MVPA Awards

 On May 12, 2005, the MVPA held their 14th annual MVPA awards.
 Jackson and director Francis Lawrence received an award for Director of the Year.

 Los Angeles Chapter of the Recording Academy

 The National Academy of Recording Arts & Sciences, also known as the Recording Academy, is an organization of recording professionals, including musicians, producers, and sound engineers.
 During its 2002 Membership Awards, Janet was awarded a special award of merit; the Recording Academy's Governor's Award.